 As the saying goes, knowledge is power.
-Just because you suspect something is amiss doesn’t mean that there actually is.
+Just because you suspect something is amiss doesn’t mean that there is.
 The first step you should take when determining what to do about your loved one’s substance abuse problem is to do your research.
-Learn about the signs and symptoms of abuse for all of the different drugs out there to figure out which substances (if you don’t already know) could be at play.
+Learn about the signs and symptoms of drug abuse for all of the different drugs out there to figure out which substances (if you don’t already know) could be at play.

 3. Speak Up and Raise Your Concerns

 Things start to get a little more difficult during this step, as problematic substance abuse is never easy to broach.
 The best thing you can do is show that your concern is based on the fact you care for that person.
 Refrain from being judgmental, insulting or condescending.
 In many cases, the person who has alcohol or drug addiction may not realize how his or her substance use has gotten out of control and the impact it is having.